ole00/zd-20u/README.md

     tape so you don't accidentally snap them off.
 Solder the other ends of the wires to the tactile button contacts.

-14) Use snippers / wire cutters to remove the little spike from underneath the hole for the button.
+14) Use snippers / wire cutters to remove the little spike from the bottom part of the iron case.
+The spike is located right under the hole for the button and originally kept the little spring in place.
     Be very gentle not to break the fragile case itself.
-Make sure the whole spike and its base is removed - so that you can glue there the tactile switch
+Make sure the whole spike and its base is removed - so that you can glue there the tactile button.
-15) Make a mark where the spike was, this will be the center of the tactile button
+15) Make a visual mark on the side of the bottom case, right where the spike was.
+This will be the center of the tactile button.

 16) Use heat gun and drop a hot bead on the spot where the spike was, then quickly glue the tactile switch on top of the hot glue bead - ensure your mark matches the center of the button.
 17) If you don't have a tactile button with a long 'nose' sticking out of the button hole then use polymorph to create (or 3d print) a little extension for the button.

 III) Programming the ATtiny13a